department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/health-care-costs.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div class="va-introtext">

-We're committed to providing free health care for all service-connected conditions as well as for all Veterans with catastrophic disabilities or disability ratings of at least 50% as well as those who can't afford to pay for care.
-Find out how we assess and verify your income to help determine if you’re eligible for free VA health care—and what you may need to pay towards the cost of certain types of care, tests, or medications.
+We're committed to providing free health care for Veterans with service-connected conditions, catastrophic disabilities, and disability ratings of at least 50%—as well as for those who can't afford to pay for care.
+Learn about how we assess and verify your income to help determine if you’re eligible for free VA health care.
+And find out how much you may need to pay to cover  the cost of certain types of care, tests, or medications.

 </div>